 Jack is the founder of The Social Mercenary an ethical fashion business that looks to inspire and empower everybody touched by the apparel process.
-The bags were inspired from a volunteering trip to Ghana and will begin crowdfunding soon!
+The bags were inspired from a volunteering trip to Ghana.

 “Your disability might just be your greatest strength”